mathisgauthey/mathisgauthey.github.io_old/content/post/My Complete Obsidian Workflow to Manage My Life.md

 The `Someday Maybe 💭` file is where you put your future goals and objectives in the form of a simple bullet list.
 Nothing fancy, we don't care it's not important as of now.
 But you might want to put things you want to do here, wait for a bit and decide if they're still relevant after a while.
 If yes, simply create a project and start working on it !

+The higher horizons of existence are covered in the `Vision, Identity, Purpose & Principles ⚙️` note.

+Basically :
+- Visions : Where and how you see yourself in 3-5 years.
+- Identity : Who you are.
+- Purpose : Your ultimate goal in life, why you're in this world.
+- Principles : Values you act upon everyday.
 ### How Do I Use the Journal ?

 You can write your feelings inside your `daily note` and each `periodic notes`, that's always the last header purpose.